astrellon/teaching/docs/modernApp/index.md

         for (const subscription of this.subscriptions)
         {
-            // It might be possible for a subscription to trigger another execute which will modify the state again, so we'll make sure to always pass the same new state to all subscriptions everytime. subscription(newState);
+            // It might be possible for a subscription to trigger another execute
+            // which will modify the state again, so we'll make sure to always pass
+            // the same new state to all subscriptions each call. subscription(newState);
         }
     }